sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 ## The Spider's Web

-In the Raavani fortress, shadows clung to the walls like cobwebs.
-Raavani’s throne groaned as she leaned forward.
+In the Ravani fortress, shadows clung to the walls like cobwebs.
+Ravani’s throne groaned as she leaned forward.

 Her voice, like Surpanakha’s, was a blade wrapped in silk.